JetBrains/teamcity-documentation/topics/https-server-settings.md

 ### HTTPS Settings Location

 If you have incorrectly configured HTTPS, you may be unable to log in or experience other issues that prevent you from rolling back these changes.
-In this case you can manually edit the **https-settings.xml** configuration file located under the `[data_directory](teamcity-data-directory.md)/config/_https` folder of a server/node machine.
+In this case you can manually edit the **https-settings.xml** configuration file located under the [`<TeamCity Data Directory>`](teamcity-data-directory.md)`/config/_https` folder of a server/node machine.

 ### Strict Transport Security